 - The property owner failed in fixing the dangerous condition.

 - The property owner’s breach of duty was a direct cause of the plaintiff’s injury.

 In Pennsylvania, a duty of care rarely extends to someone who is trespassing on the property.
 However, some exceptions may exist, such as a swimming pool that may attract children.
 This is sometimes referred to as the attractive nuisance doctrine.
 Firmly establishing the duty of care owed to a victim may be easier and more straightforward with assistance from a premises liability lawyer in Johnstown.

 Contact a Johnstown Premises Liability Attorney

 The litigation process for an injury claim could be time-consuming.
 Fortunately, you do not have to do it alone.
-Call a Johnstown premises liability lawyer today and take the first steps towards recovery.
+Contact us to speak with a Johnstown premises liability lawyer today and take the first steps towards recovery.